martinSter/epi-outbreak-detection/README.md

 # Selecting nodes for outbreak detection with greedy optimization

 The code in this repository is heavily based on beautiful (and fast!)
 C code written by Petter Holme.
 Thanks for sharing it.
 The code can be found here: https://github.com/pholme/tsir.
-By studying his code in detail, I became a better C programmer (still ways to go...).
+By studying his code in detail, I became a better C programmer (still a long ways to go...).

 The code can be compiled as follows:
 1. Create a directory o for the object files.